- 22 oz lean Italian seasoned ground turkey (see note)

 Bring water to a boil.
 Then turn it down to a simmer.
 Keep the lid mostly on, cook for about 15 minutes, or until noodles are soft.
 Occasionally, check on the noodles and stir a few times, pressing down any noodles not touching the water.

 After 15 minutes, remove the lid.
 If there is still a lot of liquid, cook for a few more minutes with lid off until sauce thickens.
-Add in ricotta cheese and stir into the sauce.
+Add in ricotta cheese and shredded mozzarella and stir into the sauce.
 Turn off heat.
-Sprinkle on shredded mozzarella and place fresh mozzarella slices evenly across surface.
+Place fresh mozzarella chunks evenly across surface.
 Cover with lid and let mozzarella melt (you should have enough heat still even with stove off).
 Serve while warm.

 - I like to keep mine a little healthier with turkey sausage, but you can also use ground beef or Italian sausage.